TsarBombastic/MSC-Thesis-IS-S4343611/README.md

 In this repository, you will find two notebooks designed to work sequentially:
 - scraper.ipynb: Scrapes story text and metadata from Archive of Our Own (AO3).
-- DeepSeek_Annotator.ipynb: Annotates the explicitness and focalization of scraped stories using the DeepSeek LLM API.
+- DeepSeek_Annotator.ipynb: Annotates the explicitness and focalization of fanfiction using the DeepSeek LLM API.

 # INSTRUCTIONS